MatheusRabetti/matheusrabetti.github.io/_posts/2016-09-06-teradata-connect.md

 ---
 layout: post
-title: Using JDBC connection to access Teradata
+title: Using JDBC Connection to Access Teradata
 description: Making R connect to a external database
 categories:
   - Data Enginner